The Indian Helper (Vol. 1, No. 21 & No. 22)

 View Other Issues Of

-The first page opened with a poem titled “Smile Whenever You Can," followed by a lesson titled, "What Is Polite?" and a description of the life cycles of certain mammals.
-Page two featured the "Forty-Ninth Congress" civics lesson comparing government to the Indian school’s debating clubs in which Congress would be debating the question of whether or not to establish an Indian school west of the Mississippi River.
-Also on the page was an article titled "Neatness in Girls" that stressed the importance of tidiness among school girls.
+The first page opens with a poem titled “Smile Whenever You Can," followed by a lesson titled, "What Is Polite?" and a description of the life cycles of certain mammals.
+Page two features the "Forty-Ninth Congress" civics lesson comparing government to the Indian school’s debating clubs in which Congress would be debating the question of whether to establish an Indian school west of the Mississippi River.
+Also on the page is an article titled "Neatness in Girls" that stresses the importance of tidiness among schoolgirls.
+The page ends with a national news item.

 Format